testintegration/angular2-aot-webpack/readme.md

 # Angular AOT (Ahead Of Time) offline compilation example with Webpack
 # This is a great example for using ngc command line + webpack
-# however, npm start does not work.
+Do this before npm start:
+1. npm install
+2. npm install --only= dev

 [![Dependency Status](https://david-dm.org/blacksonic/angular2-aot-webpack.svg)](https://david-dm.org/blacksonic/angular2-aot-webpack)
 [![devDependency Status](https://david-dm.org/blacksonic/angular2-aot-webpack/dev-status.svg)](https://david-dm.org/blacksonic/angular2-aot-webpack?type=dev)

 This repository shows how to use the Angular command line offline compiler ```ngc``` with Webpack.

-This works:
-1. npm install
-2. npm install --only= dev

 > If you prefer the Webpack plugin provided by the Angular CLI, it can be found in a [separate repository](https://github.com/blacksonic/angular2-aot-cli-webpack-plugin).